WELCOME & INTRODUCTION

 Dr Donovan and our staff periodically check in with patients while they are receiving DPCP and patients will have our staff contacts should they need them at any time.

-All individuals requesting entry into the Vancouver DPCP Program MUST BE SEEN FIRST in Vancouver for an initial consultation, teaching and the first application of DPCP.
+All individuals requesting entry into the Vancouver DPCP Program MUST BE SEEN FIRST in Whistler, BC for an initial consultation, teaching and the first application of DPCP.
 Thereafter, home application is possible.

 DPCP is a liquid chemical which is applied to the scalp.
 It causes an allergic reaction on the skin and therefore it must not be allowed to touch any skin surface EXPCEPT the scalp.